Continuing in the Footsteps of your Ancestors:

 To Register or Questions: Chris Halas Wood or 608-609-8653

-Nikki Mackay is a highly skilled Family Constellation facilitator who has come to Madison regularly for the past five years.
+Nikki Mackay is a highly skilled Family Constellation facilitator who has come to Madison regularly for the past six years.
 She brings her extensive skills as a facilitator, teacher, therapist and scientist with 17 years Family Constellation experience to bare in her work.